apache/airflow/docs/apache-airflow/howto/custom-operator.rst

 poll some state (e.g. presence of a file) on a regular interval until a success criteria is met.

-You can create any sensor your want by extending the :class:`airflow.sensors.base_sensor_operator.BaseSensorOperator` defining a ``poke`` method to poll your external state and evaluate the success criteria.
+You can create any sensor your want by extending the :class:`airflow.sensors.base.BaseSensorOperator` defining a ``poke`` method to poll your external state and evaluate the success criteria.

 Sensors have a powerful feature called ``'reschedule'`` mode which allows the sensor to